rana7272/endless-builder-test/README.md

 # endless-builder-test
 A simple test repo to complete 10 commits for Endless Protocol Builder role.
-First commit - Hello Endless!
+First commit - Hello Endless
 endless
 all thig endless
 Endless Protocol is a next-generation ecosystem focused on Web3 innovation. 🚀